DerickEddington/sem_safe/README.md

 ### macOS Partially Unsupportable

-Unfortunately, macOS does not provide the unnamed semaphores API (in violation of modern POSIX versions requiring it), and so it's not possible for that aspect of this crate to work on macOS.
+Unfortunately, macOS (and Mac OS X) does not provide the unnamed semaphores API (in violation of modern POSIX versions requiring it), and so it's not possible for that aspect of this crate to work on macOS.
 However, this crate's support for the named semaphores does work on macOS because it does provide that.
-This crate provides a helper to create *anonymous* named semaphores that are mostly like unnamed semaphores, for uses of unnamed semaphores that need a workaround on macOS.
+This crate provides a helper to create *anonymous* "named" semaphores that are mostly like unnamed private semaphores, and this crate provides an abstraction for use across all OSs that uses the anonymous or unnamed semaphores depending on the OS's support, for use-cases of non-named private semaphores that need a workaround on macOS.